RigsOfRods/docs.rigsofrods.org/vehicle-creation/fileformat-soundscript.md

 # Default

-These are the default soundscrips for RoR.&nbsp; It is divided into sections according to engine type.
+These are the default soundscripts for RoR.&nbsp; It is divided into sections according to engine type.

 ## Engine (Diesel)